Tre-Eiler/Rewst/Apple Shortcuts + Siri/ReadMe.md

 > [!TIP]
 > Questions, bugs, issues?
 There is a [thread in Rewst's discord](https://discord.com/channels/936789089703845988/1228435591549685862) regarding this workflow.
 Sound off in this thread with questions to receive support from the Rewst community.

+## Improving your shortcut

+* The shortcut provided is simply a template.
+You can create additonal logic inside the shortcut to provide more data to Rewst.
+    * Ask for a five word summary of the issue
+    * Ask for a phone number for callback
+    * Ask for priority
+* The only limits are what you can ask via Shortcuts, and passing that data into a header cleanly.
+   * Remember to make sure that both your header and the workflow in Rewst are rebuild to account for the new data you are inputting.